grahamjh99/VisionDrive/part-04/capstone-part-04.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Part 4: Findings + Technical Report

 ## Overview
+Data science requires clean data, logical study design, and reproducible results.
+The best way to do this (and build your portfolio) is to get in the habit of fully documenting your work for your peers and colleagues.

-In the real world, you'll frequently need to share your findings with other experts.
-In part 4 of our Capstone project, you'll assemble a technical notebook that details the findings of your predictive model to share with your peers.
-It should be written in a language that satisfies technical stakeholders, providing complete documentation of your problem statement, approach, analysis, and source code.
+In Part 4 of our Capstone, you'll assemble a technical notebook that details your model and approach for your peers.
+It should be written in a straightforward manner, with concisely commented code, documented procedures and reasoning, and logical analysis.
+Where applicable, include clearly labeled plots, graphs, and other visualizations, explaining any outliers and relationships between features and data.

-Be sure to explain the machine learning applications of your data.
-Use your model to display correlations, feature importance, and unexplained variance.
-Explain your research with a summary, reviewing the strengths and weaknesses of any variables in the process.

-Many modeling approaches are all about fine-tuning the algorithm parameters and trying to find a specific value.
-Show how you optimized for this value, and the costs/benefits of doing so.
-Explain why you have chosen one or many feature(s) over others.
-Identify what other data and/or features could help your model.

-Where applicable, show visualizations of your analysis, explaining the outliers and the relationships between the features/data.
+Start with a brief "executive summary" and then walk us through each portion of your notebokk, step by step.
+Explain your goals, describe modeling choices, evaluate model performance, and discuss results.
+Data science reporting is technical, but don’t forget that your approach should tell us a compelling story about your data.

+Include any additional code, data, or other materials in appendices, as needed.
+Above all, your process descriptions should be concise and relevant to your goals.

-**Goal:** A technical Jupyter notebook that reviews and explains your model for technical stakeholders, including all necessary code and variables.
+**Goal:** Submit a complete notebook of your model for technical stakeholders.
+This will form the core component of your portfolio.

 ---

 ## Requirements

-Your work should document findings for peers and technical stakeholders, including:

-- Executive Summary
+1. Begin with an executive summary:
+   - What is your goal?
+   - What are your metrics?
+   - What were your findings?
+   - What risks/limitations/assumptions affect these findings?

+2. Walk through your model step by step, starting with EDA
+   - What are your variables of interest?
-- Identification of outliers
+   - What outliers did you remove?
-- Description of how you defined your variables
+   - What types of data imputation did you perform?

+3. Summarize your statistical analysis, including:
-- Discussion of model selection and implementation
+   - model selection
-- Description of any data pipeline(s)
-- Visualizations & statistical analysis
-- Interpretation of findings & relation to goals/success metrics
+   - implementation
+   - evaluation
+   - inference

+4. Clearly document and label each section
+   - Logically organize your information in a persuasive, informative manner
+   - Include notebook headers and subheaders, as well as clearly formatted markdown for all written components
+   - Include graphs/plots/visualizations with clear labels
+   - Comment and explain the purpose of each major section/subsection of your code
+     - *Document your code for your future self, as if another person needed to replicate your approach*

+5. Host your notebook and any other materials in your own public Github Repository
-- Description of any source code used to conduct analysis
+   - Include a technical appendix, inlcuding links and explanations to any outside libraries or source code used
-- Stakeholder recommendations & next steps for model/peers

-- ***Bonus:***
+   - Host a local copy of your dataset or include a link to a remotely hosted version

+#### BONUS
+6. Describe how this model could be put into real world production.
+Consider:
-- Describe how you could validate your model's performance over time
+   - How could you continue to validate your model's performance over time?
-- Explain how you would deploy your model in a production environment
+   - What steps might you need to take to productionize your model for an enterprise environment?
+   - How would you deploy your model publicly?
+What could you do to setup your model and share it online right now?

- - Create a blog post of at least 500 words explaining your overall approach, model implementation, specific analysis, findings, and lessons learned.
-Link to it in your Technical notebook.
+7. Create a blog post of at least 1000 words summarizing your approach in a tutorial format and link to it in your notebook.
+   - In your tutorial, address a slightly less technical audience; think back to Day 1 of the program - how would you explain and walk through your capstone project to your earlier self?

 ---

 ## Deliverable Format & Submission

-- Materials must be submitted in a clearly labeled Jupyter notebook, including:
- - Markdown writeups, code, and visualizations
-- Materials must be submitted via a Github PR to the instructor's repo.
-- Materials must be submitted by the end of Week 11.
+Format: Jupyter Notebook

 ---

 ## Suggested Ways to Get Started

-- Don’t hesitate to write throwaway code to solve short term problems
-- Read the docs for whatever technologies you use.
-Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success!
-- Write pseudocode before you write actual code.
-Thinking through the logic of something helps.
-- Document **everything**.
+- Use the DSI Data Science Framework to help you organize your information
+- For any given step, consider the logic that links it to other steps and clearly desribe each assumption.
+- After writing a draft, leave it alone for at least 24 hours.
+What would you revise, reword, or take out?
+- Alternatively, read over a draft with a peer or in a group.
+What areas do they find confusing or unclear?

 ---